nathreed/ROCate/README.md

 If you already have Tomcat installed or for some other reason don't want to use Docker, you can use `./gradlew war` to get a .war file (will be located in `build/libs`) and just put that in the proper directory for your Tomcat install.

+#### Note
+You can also have Eclipse JEE to setup Java Servlet and tomcat servers so you can directly run .java on tomcat servers.

 ## Trilateration Algorithm
 Since the development of the Trilateration algorithm will require MTH 165, we will use this [library](https://github.com/lemmingapex/trilateration) instead.
 This is already configured for you in the gradle project.